Materials for interior design

 WOOD

-Wood used in the finishes: parquet and boiserie
+Wood used in finishes: parquet and boiserie

 CERAMICS